-&lt;sup>4The reader might wonder if c should be $c_p$ or $c_v$ .
-This is a strictly incompressible equation so $c_p = c_v = c$ .
-The compressible equation involves additional terms, and this particular term emerges with $c_p$ in it in the conventional rearrangements of terms.
+&lt;sup>4The reader may wonder how the equation differs for compressible systems.
+The compressible equation involves additional terms, and this particular terms emerges with $c_p$ rather c under the conventional rearrangement of terms.

 Figure 1.8 One-dimensional heat conduction through a differential element.